NFU Mutual Charitable Trust Centenary Award

 - Sebastian Murray from Devon: MBA Advanced Farm Management, Royal Agricultural University.

 Announcing the recipients for 2016, Richard Percy, NFU Mutual Chairman, said: “Students in agriculture play a vital role in shaping the future of the industry, and our aim for the Centenary Award is to create a long-standing legacy.”

-To select the students, the award’s judging panel will be looking for applicants who are not only excellent academic performers, but are also passionate about making an impact within UK agriculture.
+To select the students, the award’s judging panel looked for applicants who were not only excellent academic performers, but were also passionate about making a difference to agriculture.

 Mr Percy added: “Our award winners have demonstrated potential to become a rural leader of the future, and we are very proud to be supporting their studies.”

 The Centenary Award is a long-term scheme, and bursaries will again be available in 2017.

 Applications for the award next year will be invited from the start of January 2017.
 Information about the scheme can be found on the NFU Mutual website: www.nfumutual.co.uk